 Some educators may find it more useful and realistic to 'start small' with implementing the model in one part of one existing subject/unit and then build on this.
-A supportive and collegial environment is essential where "it is OK to fail" and learn together.

 The project website (https://sites.rmit.edu.au/digitalworkpractices/) includes discipline-specific examples of interpreting the affordance concept documented by the project team for Journalism, Design, Engineering, and Music Industry.
 Activity prompts for peer learning by educators are also provided.
 Reflections of teachers involved in the pilots and another case study of how the model is being applied to curriculum and assessment in future, building on the pilots undertaken, are included in the website.

 The project Learning Model and Student Pilots Report Positioning graduates for digital work futures discusses the work with students in depth, including explanation and illustration of different assessment approaches.

 Translating capabilities: